gregnrobinson/slack-gcp-billing-notifier/README.md

 }
 ```

-We need to take that plain JSON and convert it Base64 format.
+We need to take that plain JSON and convert it to Base64 format.
 You can do this by going to https://www.browserling.com/tools/json-to-base64.
 The result is this.
 ```
 ewogImNvc3RBbW91bnQiOiA1MDEsCiAiYnVkZ2V0QW1vdW50IjogMTAwMCwKICJidWRnZXREaXNwbGF5TmFtZSI6ICJ0ZXN0IiwKICJhbGVydFRocmVzaG9sZEV4Y2VlZGVkIjogMC41MAp9
 ```